-Australia’s shooting team has endured a disappointing day at the Rio 2016 Paralympic Games venue at Deodoro.
+Australia’s Para-shooting team has endured a disappointing day at the Rio 2016 Paralympic Games venue at Deodoro.

-Natalie Smith was aiming for a top three finish in the 50m rifle three position but finished eighth in the final.
+Natalie Smith was aiming for a top-three finish in the women’s 50m rifle three positions SH1, but placed eighth in the final.

 She admitted there were some concerns with her equipment.

 “My rifle was making a few funny sounds, and a lot of the shots looked good but just didn’t end up where they should’ve gone,” Smith said.

 “My gun broke yesterday and we did the best we could to fix it.”